oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     1. **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
     2. **MUST** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in section 1 of this specification
 2. Commands (ACTION and TARGET pairs):
-    3. **MUST** implement the following action target pairs where:  Version 1.0 of the Language Specification defines the actions, Version 1.0 of the Language Specification defines the ‘file’ target; and the ‘slpf:rule_number’ target type is defined in this specification
+    3. **MUST** implement the following action target pairs where:  Version 1.0 of the [OpenC2 Language Specification](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html) defines the actions, Version 1.0 of the Language Specification defines the ‘file’ target; and the ‘slpf:rule_number’ target type is defined in this specification
-        1. ‘delete slpf:rule_number’ in accordance with the normative text provided in section 2.3.4.1 of this specification
+        1. ‘delete slpf:rule_number’ in accordance with the normative text provided in [Section 2.3.4.1](#234-delete) of this specification
-        2. ‘update file’ in accordance with the normative text provided in section 2.3.5.1 of this specification
+        2. ‘update file’ in accordance with the normative text provided in [Section 2.3.5.1](#2351-update-file) of this specification
 3. Command Arguments:
     1. **MUST** implement the start_time command argument as a valid option for any command other than ‘query <target>’
     2. **MUST** implement the following command arguments as a valid option for any command other than ‘query <target>’ and ‘update file’